statamic/docs/content/collections/docs/assets.md

 <figure>
     <img src="/img/asset-editor.png" alt="The asset editor editing an image">
-    <figcaption>The asset editor in editing an image.</figcaption>
+    <figcaption>Editing an image with the asset editor.</figcaption>
 </figure>

 ## Metadata

-- Each asset in a container has a corresponding yaml file located in a `.meta` subdirectory.
+Asset metadata is stored in YAML files inside a hidden `.meta` subdirectory inside each container.
 For example, `images/tree.jpg` gets an `images/.meta/tree.jpg.yaml` cache file.

-- These files contain cached data, including but not limited to: image dimensions, file size, last modification dates, and so on.
+These files contain cached data, including but not limited to: image dimensions, file size, last modification dates, and so on.

-- These cache files can also contain user created data.
+These cache files can also contain user created data.
 The fields are defined by the asset container's blueprint.
 Typically these are alt text, focal points, descriptions, and so on, but they could be anything you want at all.
-- You may version control these files along with the assets themselves.
-It's up to you if you find that helpful.

 ``` yaml
 size: 9151